 - Describe the role that strategic planning plays in enabling long-term success

-- Develop strategic-thinking skills in oneself and other
+- Develop strategic-thinking skills in oneself and others

 - Identify the key stages of the strategic planning process

-This program has been submitted for 1 GENERAL credit by the HRCI and SHRM.
+This program has been submitted for 1 certification credit by the HRCI and SHRM.